Hereโs The MileLionโs review of the DBS yuu Card, which shows that even โaunty cardsโ can be pretty darn exciting.

 Thatโs not quite correct.
 It would be correct if you were dealing with a cashback card, where the rebate is offset against your monthly bill.
 But the yuu Card is not a cashback card.
 Itโs a rewards card, where the points need to be offset against future spending.

-- Converting those points to 6,000 KrisFlyer miles
+- Converting those points to 8,000 KrisFlyer miles

 Other card perks

-While KrisFlyer miles or paying at yuu merchants will be the primary usage of yuu points, don’t discount the yuu catalogue entirely.
+While KrisFlyer miles or paying at yuu merchants will be the primary usage of yuu Points, donโt discount the yuu catalogue entirely.

-yuu releases a limited quantity of “Super Duper” rewards, which offer outsized value for your points.
+yuu releases a limited quantity of โSuper Duperโ rewards, which offer outsized value for your points.
 Recent examples include:

-- S$10 gojek voucher for 1,000 points
+- S$5 Gojek voucher for 500 points

 - 7-day Sports Plus for 1,000 points

-- 30-day HBO GO package for 1,200 points
+- 30-day HBO Max for 1,400 points

-I personally find the 7-day Sports Plus packages to be great value, redeeming them during tennis tournaments I want to watch instead of buying a full fledged subscription.
+Some of these boost the value of a yuu Point significantly; for example, the S$5 gojek voucher represents 1 cent per point, or double the usual value.
+I personally find the 7-day Sports Plus packages to be great value, redeeming them during tennis tournaments I want to watch instead of buying a subscription.

 Refer to the article below for more on spending yuu Points.